 - Type 4: Mercy kill.
 Someone close to the disabled kills - or even murders - the disabled, either by his/her request or thinking that life as disabled would be too hard to bear.
 This type overlaps outright murder, Mercy Kill and euthanasia, and carries the same Unfortunate Implications as Type 3.

 open/close all folders

-- The wheelchair-bound Franklin Hardesty from the original The Texas Chain Saw Massacre (1974) has the dubious honor to be the only person to be killed with a chainsaw.
+- The wheelchair-bound Franklin Hardesty from the original The Texas Chain Saw Massacre (1974) has the dubious honor to be the film's only person to be actually killed with a chainsaw.

 - Marvel Ann from Psycho Beach Party.
 Though it may be possible she was killed because she was a huge bitch.

-- Played straight in Breakfast on Pluto.
-Patrick "Kitten" Braden's childhood friend dies in an IRA bomb blast.
+- In Breakfast on Pluto Patrick "Kitten" Braden's childhood friend dies in an IRA bomb blast.
 The police sent in a simple robot to disarm it, and he rushed out assuming it was a toy.
 The friend in question, Lawrence, had Down Syndrome.

 - In the first Final Destination they make a point of showing that one of the passengers on the ill-fated Flight 180 is a physically and mentally handicapped man.